Green Arrow: Earth-Two

-For many years, DC Comics wrote stories in what it called a Multiverse, or a series of infinite parallel Earths.
+For many years, DC Comics wrote stories in what it called a multiverse, or a series of infinite parallel Earths.
 This allowed DC writers to freely retcon and retell stories, as well as explain continuity mistakes.
 The Green Arrow of the 1940s, like all Golden Age characters at that time, resided on Earth-Two and was a member of the Seven Soldiers of Victory and All-Star Squadron along with his sidekick Speedy.
 Despite having a different origin than the modern Green Arrow, the Golden Age character's development largely parallels the modern one's.

-During DC's landmark event "Crisis on Infinite Earths", Green Arrow is now in his 60s and is among the superheroes summoned by Monitor.
-He assists Changeling of Earth-One and Mento of Earth-One in fighting Shaggy Man II of Earth-One.
-While noticing that Shaggy Man is not a living being, Green Arrow defeated it with an explosive arrow.
-Green Arrow was among those who were killed by the Anti-Monitor's Shadow Demons which he tried to fight in Chicago as Peacemaker of Earth-Four was unable to get to him in time.
-This was because Green Arrow of Earth-Two was not as fast as he used to be due to his current age.
-The Anti-Monitor's defeat destroyed all the planets of the Multiverse and rebooted the DC universe with a single Earth.
+In Crisis on Infinite Earths, the multiverse is destroyed and Green Arrow is retroactively erased.